 • The right to remain silent

-• That anything you say can be used against you
+• That anything said can be used against them

 • The right to an attorney

-• The right to have an attorney appointed if you cannot afford one
+• The right to have an attorney appointed if they cannot afford one

-But Miranda is not triggered automatically by arrest or questioning.
+But Miranda is not triggered automatically by arrest — or even by questioning.

 ⚖️ When Police MUST Read Miranda Rights in Florida

-Police are required to read Miranda rights only when BOTH of the following are true:
+Miranda warnings are required only when BOTH of the following are true:

 ✔ Police are interrogating you